Participating in The Philadelphia Antiques & Arts Show

 In 2004 she began her business as Private Dealer, Art Advisory and Appraiser.
 Ms. Krulik has handled the sales of important American art, from the Hudson River school to American Modernism.

 She is Certified Member of the Appraisers Association of America, and serves on its board as Past-President.
 She also served on the Advisory Board of the Munson-Williams-Proctor Institute, in Utica, NY; is currently on the board of the American Friends of Masterworks Museum of Bermudian Art.
 She is President of the William Merritt Chase Catalogue Raisonne committee, and on the advisory committee for the Thomas Wilmer Dewing Catalogue Raisonne.
 She has appeared as an appraiser on Antiques Roadshow, and has lectured at the Appraisers Association of America, New York University’s Continue and Professional Studies, as a panelist for International Institute for Conflict Prevention and Resolution (CPR), New York County Lawyers Association, and for Museum and University groups around the nation.
+She is on the Personal Property Resource Panel of the Appraisal Foundation (a non‐profit organization dedicated to the advancement of professional valuation).
+She serves on the Frick Scholars Research Committee at the Frick Art Reference Library, in New York.
 She is a member in the prestigious Private Art Dealers Association.
 Most recently, she has become project manager for the Willard Leroy Metcalf Catalogue Raisonne Project, Inc.